 Near and dear to my personal liking is camping out in the RV with the wife or leaving her in the RV and packing off into the hills or mountains.
 Since both of us are comfortable using the .410 we can save space in the RV.
-When I pack off into the Desert Mountains south of the Colorado River or up into the pine-laden mountains of Western Colorado, I normally take a serious handgun and depending on the predator potential, I will take a shoulder-fired weapon.
-I have no intentions of killing anything be it two or four legged.
+When I pack off into the Desert Mountains south of the Colorado River or up into the pine-laden mountains of Western Colorado, I normally take a serious handgun, and depending on the predator potential, I will take a shoulder-fired weapon.
+I have no intention of killing anything be it two or four-legged.
 I just like to be ready — just in case.

 Henry’s lever action shotguns are currently a highly sought after firearm.
 I have been at several large box stores who handle many firearms.
 Either they received and immediately sold out or they have never had one in stock but have them on back order.
 Henry’s products are first quality USA made firearms.
 They are highly prized by all who own them.
 My test sample performed flawlessly.
 It was more accurate than I would expect from a shotgun when firing slug ammo.
 I was very impressed with its grouping of “000” Buck rounds and its birdshot shells.
 The versatility of this firearm is very apparent.